Category Archives: SF Bay

 This is a grande dame of a ride, one of the three iconic climbs in the Bay Area—Hamilton, Mt.
 Tam, and Diablo.
 It’s quite long—18.2 miles one way, all but a mile or so significantly up.
 It’s much more sustained climbing than either of the other two icons, and it’s considerably over our 100 ft/mile benchmark for climbing difficulty.
 Still, it’s easier than the numbers make it look.
 When they built the Lick Observatory at the summit, starting in 1876, they needed to haul massive equipment up the road by mule, so they had to make the road at a shallow enough pitch that the mules could handle it.
 So it’s a constant 5-7%—not a moment of 8% in the whole 36 miles.
 And there are two nice descents along the way up to rest your legs.
 Nevertheless, it’s work, just because there’s so much of it.
 You’ll be climbing, with two brief breaks, for something like 3 hours.

 The route is all through pretty East Bay oak-strewn hills, and the road contour is constantly rewarding (endless serpentining) after the first couple of miles.
 The vistas of San Jose, the southern end of SF Bay, and lands to the south start out grand and get more incredible as you ascend.
-The descent used to be hampered by poor pavement, but the road from the observatory to Grant Park has just (in 2021) been repaved and now it’s all flawless and world-class.
+The descent used to be hampered by poor pavement, but the road from the observatory to Grant Park was repaved in 2021 and now it’s all flawless and world-class.
 And the observatory at the top is simply fascinating.
 All in all, a bucket-list ride, marred only by the fact that 16 miles of essentially unaltered 6% climbing gets a little monotonous.

 Morgan Territory Road